 • asking questions (about gaps in the knowledge),

 • detecting conflicts and some cases of semantic ambiguity;

-• Autonomous structuring of unstructured texts: IBM's Watson needs raw processing power "to find a needle in the haystack of unstructured texts" (quote from IBM).
-If computer systems were able to automatically structure their knowledge base, a search would take significantly less processing power.
-Thinknowlogy utilizes Natural Laws of Intelligence in grammar to autonomously structure its knowledge base;
+• Autonomous structuring of its knowledge base, while IBM's Watson needs raw processing power "to find a needle in the haystack of unstructured texts" (quote from IBM);

-• Detecting some cases of semantic ambiguity: Disambiguation is considered the biggest problem of NLP.
-The implementation of detecting some cases of semantic ambiguity is my first step towards a fundamental solution.
+• Detecting some cases of semantic ambiguity: Disambiguation is considered the biggest problem in knowledge technology.
+Detecting semantic ambiguity is my first step towards a fundamental solution.
 Later I will implement autonomous semantic disambiguation.